boschresearch/statestream/README.md

 Demonstration example
 ---------------------

 A demonstration [example](examples/demo.st_graph) is provided with this repository for which neither an external dataset nor GPU support is required.
-It consists of a simple 4 layer network for classification of the first 10 roman numerals: I, II, III, IV, V, VI, VII, VIII, IX, X. Dependent on the monitor settings on the system, one may want to adapt the _screen_width_ and _screen_height_ setting in **~/.statestream/stviz.yml** (available after first launch of the visualization).
+It consists of a simple 4 layer network for classification of the first 10 roman numerals: I, II, III, IV, V, VI, VII, VIII, IX, X. Dependent on the monitor settings on the system, one may want to adapt the _screen_width_ and _screen_height_ setting in **~/.statestream/stviz.yml** (available after first launch of the visualization) and the backend setting in the demo.st_graph specification.
 The demonstration example in particular uses a resolution of 1600 x 900.
 By default, this example will use the tensorflow backand.
 For the theano backend, the line

 ```